-New location for Linux package repositories; ownCloud admins must manually change to the new repos.
-See How to Upgrade Your ownCloud Server filesystem\check\changes in config.php is set to 0 by default.
+owncloud-enterprise packages are no longer available for CentOS6, RHEL6, Debian7, or any version of Fedora.
+A new package, owncloud-enterprise-files, is available for all supported platforms, including the above.
+This new package comes without dependencies, and is installable on a larger number of platforms.
+System administrators must install their own LAMP stacks and databases.
+See https://owncloud.org/blog/time-to-upgrade-to-owncloud-9-0/ filesystem\check\changes in config.php is set to 0 by default.
 This prevents unnecessary update checks and improves performance.
 If you are using external storage mounts such as NFS on a remote storage server, set this to 1 so that ownCloud will detect remote file changes.